-- Indicated to reduce the risk of recurrent DVT or PE following initial six months of treatment for DVT/PE. - † Indicated for treatment of DVT and PE in patients who have been treated with a parenteral anticoagulant for five to 10 days. ‡ Indicated to reduce the risk of recurrent DVT or PE in patients who have been previously treated. § The use of warfarin in pediatric patients is well documented for the prevention and treatment of thromboembolic events.
+†Indicated for treatment of DVT and PE in patients who have been treated with a parenteral anticoagulant for five to 10 days. ‡Indicated to reduce the risk of recurrent DVT or PE following initial six months of treatment for DVT/PE.